sranney/checkers/README.md

 Google Charts shows our top ranking players.

+Firebase Authentication with Google oAuth lets you quickly set up and login to your account.

-Come check out the game at https://checkyourcheckers.herokuapp.com
+Come check out the game and play with us at https://checkyourcheckers.herokuapp.com!